 Can foreigners buy commercial property in Thailand?

 Foreign individuals can generally not own commercial property in Thailand.
-Instead, it’s far more common to buy condo units as the buying process is swift and this gives you full freehold ownership.
+Instead, it’s far more common to buy condo units as the buying process is straightforward and you can even own the units on a freehold basis.

-However, ownership regulations differ when you buy real estate as an individual or through a company.
-It’s not a yes or no question.
+Worth pointing out is that ownership regulations differ when you buy real estate as an individual or through a company.
 Let’s have a look at the two different options.

-If you’re an individual investor, Thailand is probably not your best country.
-With that said, many foreigners faulty believes that commercial property isn’t available at all.
+If you’re an individual buyer, Thailand is probably not your best country for commercial property investments.

-Being less popular compared to condo investments, you can still buy strata-title office space (sometimes referred to as Office Condominiums), as these are part of the Condominium Act.
+You can typically only buy strata-titled office space (sometimes referred to as Office Condominiums), as these are part of the Condominium Act.

-The same as it goes with condos, there’s a foreign quota of 49%.
+The same as it goes with condos, there’s a foreign quota set to 49%.

 However, most strata-title offices were built during the ’90s and these only make up 20% to 25% of the total supply.
 This was before the crash in 1997 and when speculative investors bought strata-title office space for rental purposes.